History of makeup in Japan: The Edo Period (1603–1868): feudal society

-The Meiji Period(1868-1912): modernization
+The Meiji Period (1868–1912): modernization

 This period was completely different from the previous period that had an isolation policy.
 The Meiji government actively tried to adopt the culture of other countries.
 In addition, the feudal system ended and a centralized system that gave sovereignty to the emperor began again.
 The government brought various kinds of knowledge and technology from the advanced countries of Europe and the United States to Japan.
 This policy had a great impact on Japan's cosmetic culture.

-In this period, tooth blackening and eyebrow shaving were rejected as old-fashioned makeup.
+In this period, ohaguro and eyebrow shaving were rejected as old-fashioned makeup.
 Instead, new cosmetics and makeup methods were spread by new media such as daily newspapers and monthly magazines.
 In the early Meiji period, the government invited engineers from abroad and actively introduced technologies in the field of chemistry.
 It began to produce Westernized cosmetics domestically.
 Along with this trend, the predecessors of Shiseido and Kao, the current leaders in the cosmetics industry, also appeared.
 However, due to lack of technology and production capacity to produce western cosmetics, the prices were expensive.
-Thus, these products were popular only upper class.
+Thus, these products were popular only among the upper class.

 Shiseido is the largest top share company in Japan and five largest shares in the world.
 More than 60% of sales come from overseas business, and the company is expanding its business in approximately 120 countries and regions around the world.
 This company was founded by Arinobu Fukuhara in Ginza, Tokyo in 1872.
 This was Japan's first private Westernized dispensing pharmacy.
-Shiseido sold Japanese first toothpaste in 1888, and they entered the cosmetic industry in 1897.
+Shiseido sold Japan's first toothpaste in 1888, and they entered the cosmetic industry in 1897.
 After that, Shinzo Fukuhara was appointed president and director, and the current Shiseido Company, Limited, was born in 1927.
 After World War II, Shiseido began to expand overseas.
 Shiseido began selling its products in Taiwan in 1957, and then expanded their business to various countries including Italy, the United States, and Singapore.
 Shiseido increased its influence in the world by establishing new companies overseas and acquiring various overseas companies.

-Tomio Nagase founded Nagase shoten which was Koa's predecessor in 1887.
-Kao soap, a high-grade cosmetic soap, was launched in 1890, and the product was a big hit.
+Tomio Nagase founded Nagase Shoten which was Kao Corporation’s predecessor in 1887.
+Kao Soap, a high-grade cosmetic soap, was launched in 1890, and the product was a big hit.
 This inspired the toiletry market in Japan.
 Some time after World War II, Kao established their first overseas operation base in Thailand in 1964.
 Since then, Kao has established bases not only in Asia, but also in Europe and the United States.
 As a result, the company has gained a big share of the overseas market.
 Kao has the third largest of the sales in Japan's cosmetics market.